-Sidewalk dining is a vital part of Downtown vibrancy, variety and economic development.
+Sidewalk dining is a vital part of commercial district vibrancy, variety and economic development.
 As part of the Public Realm initiative of the Downtown 2020 Work Plan, the Town has been examining the sidewalk dining permit process for improvements to improve the Sidewalk Dining Permit Application process, increase flexibility for restaurants, and promote safe sidewalk dining

 Major changes include:

 - Removing zoning restrictions - now any approved restaurant that abuts a public right of way (sidewalk) can apply for a sidewalk dining permit

 - Reducing the minimum distance from intersections, curbs, and permanent objects of sidewalk dining furnishings - this increases the available space for sidewalk dining activities

 - Removing restrictions around furnishing size and type - furnishings must now only meet Chapter 8 of the Building Code (the same as any other furnishings)